priyanshu-bharti/notes-workflow/dev-tools/docker.md

-# Docker
----
 # 1. Introduction

 ## What is docker?
 - Platform of various tools for creating and managing containers.
 - Containers are created using images.
 - Images: Single file containing the software, dependencies and config to run a program.
 - Container is the running instance of an image.
 - Container has its own isolated set of hardware resources.

 ## Docker Client